SECTION 1. TITLE

 SECTION 3.
 LEGISLATIVE FINDINGS

-(2) Officer Simpson experienced profound behavioral and personality changes.
+Officer Simpson experienced profound behavioral and personality changes.
 His wife described that “he became a different person,” reflecting symptoms consistent with a brain and neurological dysfunction.
+His injury was misdiagnosed by doctors in three (3) states.

-(8) Following his death by suicide, neuropathologist Dr. Ann McKee identified lesions in the frontal and temporal lobes of Officer Simpson’s brain, diagnosing him with early-stage CTE, making him the first publicly known law enforcement officer with the brain disease.
-These lesions, along with documented structural abnormalities, could explain his behavioral and cognitive symptoms.
+Following his death, neuropathologist Dr. Ann McKee identified lesions in the frontal and temporal lobes of Officer Simpson’s brain, diagnosing him with early-stage CTE, making him the first publicly known law enforcement officer with the brain disease.
+These lesions, along with documented structural abnormalities, could explain his sudden behavioral and cognitive symptoms.

 Up to 20% of high school athletes in contact sports sustain a concussion annually.